jazzwang/snippet/revealjs_slides/2019-09-02_Virtical_Integration_in_Healthcare.md

 ### Physician - Hospital - Health Plan Integration

 <blockquote>
-Another form of vertical integration is <br/> <font color='hotpink'>between providers and health insurance plans</font>.
+Another form of vertical integration is <br/> <font color="hotpink">between providers and health insurance plans</font>.
 </blockquote>
 <blockquote>
-There are several well-known examples of these systems, <br/>including <font color='red'>Kaiser Health Plan</font> and other major integrated systems <br/>(e.g., Mayo Clinic, Cleveland Clinic).
+There are several well-known examples of these systems, <br/>including <font color="red">Kaiser Health Plan</font> and other major integrated systems <br/>(e.g., Mayo Clinic, Cleveland Clinic).
 </blockquote>
 <blockquote>
-The success of these integrated systems can be attributed to a number of features, in particular a notably <font color='greenyellow'>physician-driven system</font>, <font color='aqua'>unified clinical and administrative cultures</font>, a long history with sufficient time to develop this culture, and <font color='MAGENTA'>strong economic interdependence</font> among their three arms (the physicians, the hospital, and the health plan).
+The success of these integrated systems can be attributed to a number of features, in particular a notably <font color="greenyellow">physician-driven system</font>, <font color="aqua">unified clinical and administrative cultures</font>, a long history with sufficient time to develop this culture, and <font color="magenta">strong economic interdependence</font> among their three arms (the physicians, the hospital, and the health plan).
 </blockquote>

 <i><small>-- Source: "The Way Forward for Integrated Care", 2014-03-31